You will be provided with a foundation in a broad range of skills required to work competently within the horticulture industry.

-You must be in employment and committed to a career in the horticulture industry.
+You must be employed within and committed to a career in the horticulture industry.
 You will undergo an initial assessment before starting the programme to ensure that you are capable of achieving the outcomes and have an interest in this area of work.

 The apprenticeship includes: